ARC4CFD/arc4cfd.github.io/paper/paper.md

 The target audience for this course is a new graduate student that has an undergraduate-understanding of the fluid mechanics and computational fluid dynamics.
 The course is intended to provide the theoretical background to leverage high-performance computing architectures.
 At the outset of the course, the student should be able to integrate a workflow
 Additionally to new graduate students, the course also targets established researchers, such as theoreticians and experimentalists, that have little experience CFD and high-performance computing.

+At the end of this course, the learner should be able to:
+1- **Assess the parameters influencing computational cost and their modelling assumptions** 2- **Conduct an a priori estimate of the computational cost of a CFD simulation** 3- **Determine the most efficient workflow and strategies for CFD on HPC systems** 4- **Find the optimal parameters and settings to run a CFD simulation on HPC**

 # Philosophy of learning